bgd-labs/aave-proposals-v3/src/20231123_AaveV3Ethereum_TransferAURAToGLCSafe/TransferAURAToGLCSafe.md

 # Summary

-This AIP will transfer the AURA holding from the Ethereum Treasury to the GHO Liquidity Committee (GLC) SAFE.
+This AIP will transfer the AURA holdings from the Ethereum Treasury to the GHO Liquidity Committee (GLC) SAFE.

 # Motivation

-The Aave DAO holds [845,090.43 vlAURA](https://etherscan.io/token/0xc0c293ce456ff0ed870add98a0828dd4d2903dbf?a=0x205e795336610f5131Be52F09218AF19f0f3eC60) on the GLC SAFE and also [443,674 AURA](https://etherscan.io/token/0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF?a=0x464C71f6c2F760DdA6093dCB91C24c39e5d6e18c) nn the Treasury (Collector contract).
+The Aave DAO holds [845,090.43 vlAURA](https://etherscan.io/token/0xc0c293ce456ff0ed870add98a0828dd4d2903dbf?a=0x205e795336610f5131Be52F09218AF19f0f3eC60) on the GLC SAFE and also [443,674 AURA](https://etherscan.io/token/0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF?a=0x464C71f6c2F760DdA6093dCB91C24c39e5d6e18c) on the Treasury (Collector contract).

 This AIP will transfer the AURA from the Treasury to the GLC SAFE, consolidating the vlAURA holdings.
-The Aave DAO is expected to receive 413,849.57 units of vlAURA upon locking 443,674 AURA.
+The Aave DAO is expected to receive ~413,849.57 units of vlAURA upon locking 443,674 AURA.

 The GLC is tasked with locking the AURA and managing the vlAURA holdings on behalf of the Aave DAO.